 Alisa Golden

 The imprint graduated with me, and I bought my own press in 1987.
-All of the books are still designed, written, set in type, printed, cut, folded, sewn, glued, signed, numbered, and stored in boxes by me.
-Setting the words one letter at a time gives me the opportunity to do some editing; on the other hand, I occasionally run out of a letter and have to change a word at the last minute.
-Each book challenges me in a new way.
+I created approximately one hundred editions of letterpress printed books.
+Setting the words one letter at a time gave me the opportunity to do some editing; on the other hand, I occasionally ran out of a letter and had to change a word at the last minute.
+Each book challenged me in a new way.
+I balance my practice by making both letterpress printed editions and multicolored linoleum block prints and unique handmade boxes with objects and books inside, additionally incorporating handmade felt.
+I also print on fabric and make art quilts, which feel like large scale open books to me.

 I am a former program director and board member of the Pacific Center for the Book Arts.